 Engine & Gearbox

 The 1.6 TDI comes in two outputs — 105hp and 110hp — and the difference in real-world driving is negligible.
 The majority of Irish examples are paired with a 5-speed manual gearbox, which is the safer choice for high-mileage buyers.
-Some higher-spec models came with VW's 7-speed DSG automatic, which is a genuinely excellent gearbox when properly maintained — but DSG servicing is regularly skipped by previous owners, and a neglected DSG is an expensive fix.
-Stick to the manual unless you can verify full DSG service history.
+Some higher-spec models came with VW's 7-speed DSG automatic — a genuinely excellent gearbox when properly maintained, but the dry-clutch DQ200 unit fitted to the 1.6 TDI is more fragile than the oil-bathed DSG found in the 2.0 TDI.
+DSG servicing is regularly skipped by previous owners and a neglected unit is an expensive fix.
+Stick to the manual unless you can verify full DSG service history including fluid changes.

 VW Golf 1.6 TDI 2013 on Irish roads